KANOKIw/Shishiji/README.md

   <img alt="shishijifes app in action" src="https://github.com/KANOKIw/Shishiji/raw/main/resources/img/engaged-model-harvested.png">
 </p>

-[Diverge](https://shishijifes.com), designed specifically for Shishijifes (Setagayagakuen school festival), provides comprehensive maps of all floors and detailed introductions to individual classroom exhibits and organizational booths.
-This structure ensures that visitors can easily navigate and familiarize themselves with Shishijifes.
-Moreover, the application was developed to enhance the overall atmosphere and engagement of Shishijifes.
+[Diverge](https://shishijifes.com), designed specifically for [Shishijifes](https://shishijifes.setagayagakuen.ac.jp) (the school festival of [Setagayagakuen](https://www.setagayagakuen.ac.jp)), provides comprehensive maps of all floors and detailed introductions to individual classroom exhibits and organizational booths.
+This structure ensures that visitors can easily navigate and familiarize themselves with [Shishijifes](https://shishijifes.setagayagakuen.ac.jp).
+Moreover, the application was developed to enhance the overall atmosphere and engagement of [Shishijifes](https://shishijifes.setagayagakuen.ac.jp).
 By actively participating in various activities during the festival, users can accumulate in-app points, which may be exchanged for rewards.
 Additionally, the app enables real-time tracking of live events, further enriching the user experience.
 Efforts have also been made to ensure that the app is user-friendly not only for visitors but also for the students organizing the event.
 To this end, a web-based editing application has been developed, allowing participating groups to freely design and customize their articles.
-This system is aimed at making Shishijifes more convenient and enjoyable for everyone involved.
+This system is aimed at making [Shishijifes](https://shishijifes.setagayagakuen.ac.jp) more convenient and enjoyable for everyone involved.

 ## Inheriting